Shabbat Dinner

 Prayer: Blessed are You, Adonai our God, King of the universe, Who creates the fruit of the vine.

-Note: Wine is drank to sanctify the time and remind us of our covering from the Exodus
+Note: Wine is drank to sanctify the time, remind us of our covering from the Exodus and the blood that Christ has shed for us

 (Cheers clinks all around!)